 Why anonymous?
 Because you want the students to feel free to say anything they want without worrying about any comeback.
 Allow 5 minutes at the end of the training for written feedback.

-Allow students to fold the feedback form and place it in a box near the door so that they feel under no pressure from you as the trainer.
+Allow students to fold the feedback form and place it in a box near the door so that they feel under no pressure from

 4. Seeing Training as a One-Off and Not Upselling Related Courses

 This point is especially important if you are a freelance trainer, i.e. if you are someone who is self-employed and needs to sell yourself to get more work providing training.

 One of the best ways to approach trying to build your business as a trainer is to think in terms of grouped training.